editor-code-assistant/eca-vscode/README.md

 ### Commands

 - `eca.chat.addContextToSystemPrompt`: Add context to system prompt in chat in a DWIM (do what I mean) manner.
+- `eca.chat.rewrite`: Rewrite a piece of code given a prompt.

 ### Settings